Eigenvalues of Cayley graphs: Introduction

 We conclude this section by mentioning a few references which complement the present paper.
-In \cite{ChanG97}, Chan and Godsil surveyed some of what can be deduced about automorphisms of a graph from information on its eigenvalues and eigenvectors.
+In \cite{ChanG97}, Chan and Godsil surveyed results on automorphisms of a graph in relation to its eigenvalues and eigenvectors.
 A survey on Laplacian eigenvalues of graphs can be found in \cite{Mohar92}, and a survey on spectra of digraphs is given in \cite{Brualdi10}.
-Basic results on eigenvalues of Cayley graphs can be found in \cite{Biggs93} and \cite{GodsilG2001}, which are widely used textbooks on algebraic graph theory.
+Basic results on eigenvalues of Cayley graphs can be found in two widely used textbooks \cite{Biggs93, GodsilG2001} on algebraic graph theory and a recent book \cite{GodsilM16} on Erd\H{o}s-{K}o-{R}ado theorems.